google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/client/index.markdown

 <div class="mdl-grid">
   <div class="mdl-cell mdl-cell--8-col">
 <p class="intro">
   Push messaging allows developers to engage users by providing timely and customized content outside the context of the web page.
-Push and Notification are different, but complementary, functions: a <b>push</b> is the action of the server supplying message information to a service worker; a <b>notification</b> is the action of the service worker sending the information to a user.
+Push and notification are different, but complementary, functions: a <b>push</b> is the action of the server supplying message information to a service worker; a <b>notification</b> is the action of the service worker sending the information to a user.
 </p>
   </div>
   <figure class="mdl-cell mdl-cell--4-col">